wp-plugins/wp-grins-ssl/readme.txt

 = 3.1 =
 * Released on 17 April 2012 by Ipstenu
 * Trying to fix why it decides, magically, not to show up.
 Sometimes.
+Should work.
+Works on 3.4...

 = 3.0 =
 * Released on 22 February 2012 by Ipstenu